njmwasmoringa/interactive-pos/README.md

 - Select the product you want
 - Enter a quantity
 - once you are done click on "Complete Order"
-- Navigate to order to see all the orders done
+- Navigate to orders to see all the orders done
-- Checkout the order
+- Checkout the order by providing delivery

 # How to install
  - Install json-server and run it